the-draupnir-project/draupnir-documentation/docs/bot/setup_debian.md

 :::tip

 Before you attempt to start the service, make sure that the management room for Draupnir exists on your homeserver and is joinable by Draupnir.
-Either make it public or invite the bot account in advance.
+Invite the bot account in advance, and makes sure that you give it admin or enough power level to send state events.

 :::